End-to-end-provenance/End-to-end-provenance.github.io/README.md

 all scientific data are analyzed with computers and increasingly data are collected directly in electronic form.
-A good example is provided by sensor networks, which may utilize electronic sensors and wireless networks to collect vast quantities of data at a very fast rates.
+A good example is provided by sensor networks, which may utilize electronic sensors and wireless networks to collect vast quantities of data at very fast rates.
 Scientific programs, ranging from Excel spreadsheets to supercomputer applications, manipulate the collected data to produce scientific results.
 Scientists can then disseminate both the raw and